 The Essay Paper is one of the nine papers in the UPSC mains (written) exam.
-It has a weightage of 250 marks which are counted for the final tally.
+It has a weightage of 250 marks, which are counted for the final tally.
 Earlier, it used to be only 200 marks.
-There is no syllabus as such for the essay paper and the essay topics can come from anywhere, particularly current affairs.
+There is no syllabus as such for the essay paper, and the essay topics can come from anywhere, particularly current affairs.
 Even though it might sound easy, it is necessary to prepare for this paper as the marks are counted for your ranking.
 It is also important to up your general awareness and critical thinking abilities.

 The essay is essentially a piece of well-planned and organised writing.
 Now, not only for the essay paper per se, this form of creative writing is important for all the mains papers since the UPSC demands that all answers be in this format.
 This paper can be a boon for candidates who can write meaningful and well-structured essays since they can take the final marks notches above.
 The essay topics have come from both predictable and unpredictable areas.
 Aspirants should understand how to prepare for the essay paper, as well as how to write a good essay for the IAS mains exam.
-In this article, you will find top ten tips for writing good essays that fetch top marks for the civil services mains exam.
+In this article, you will find the top ten tips for writing good essays that fetch top marks for the civil services mains exam.

 Important points to make note of while writing an essay in the IAS Exam:

 - Last 25 Years Topic-wise Essay Questions From UPSC Mains (1994 – 2018)